-Link21 (Formerly New Transbay Rail Crossing)
+Link21 (New Transbay Rail Crossing)

-CCJPA is now working with BART on early planning and implementation strategies for a New Transbay Rail Crossing - an opportunity for a second crossing for BART between the East Bay and San Francisco and a first crossing of this heavily traveled corridor for interregional (intercity and commuter) passenger train services.
+CCJPA is working with BART on planning for a New Transbay Rail Crossing - an opportunity for a passenger rail crossing between Oakland and San Francisco.
 This approach aligns with the Core Capacity Study needs identified in the Metropolitan Transportation Commission (MTC)-led study and with the CCJPA Board direction to blend a conventional rail crossing toward an expanded rail network described in the 2018 State Rail Plan.
 The context of the Northern California Megaregion is the backdrop for the planned incremental program development steps for this megaproject.

-CCJPA is supporting initial planning for this project with a 2018 TIRCP funding grant and since FY 2019-20, annual CA IPR supplemental allocations provided to CCJPA from CalSTA.
-CCJPA is working with the Bay Area Council Economic Institute and the University of California Davis, Institute for Transportation Studies, on a combined economic and transportation impact study of the new crossing for the Northern California Megaregion.
-CCJPA will participate in a BART-led series of procured steps in development; critical program oversight, environmental and design efforts, right-of-way, and finally construction efforts that are aimed at project delivery over the next 15 to 20 years.
+CCJPA is supporting planning and program management for this project with annual CA IPR supplemental allocations provided to CCJPA from CalSTA.
+CCJPA will participate program oversight, outreach, planning, environmental and design efforts, right-of-way, and finally construction efforts that are aimed at project delivery over the next 15 to 20 years.
+The next milestone will be in 2024 when the project to be environmentally cleared is defined.